zephyrproject-rtos/zephyr/boards/tdk/robokit1/doc/index.rst

 #.
 Connect the TDK RoboKit1 board to your host computer using the
    USB debug port (USB1), USB2 for a serial console, and remaining micro USB for power.
-Then build and flash the :ref:`hello_world` application.
+Then build and flash the :zephyr:code-sample:`hello_world` application.

    .. zephyr-app-commands::
       :zephyr-app: samples/hello_world